The Technical Stuff!

-We're so happy to hear that you've decided to give yoga a try!
-Beginning a yoga practice can seem intimidating but the truth is yoga is for everyone.
-To use your new membership log onto a computer, tablet, phone or TV with internet connection with the email address and password used at signup.
+Firstly, we're so happy that you've decided to give yoga a try!
+We cannot wait to connect, practice, and grow with you.
+Beginning a yoga practice can seem intimidating but the truth is yoga is for everyone, and we're here for you!

-For comfort, you may want to use a yoga mat and other props like blocks and a blanket, which are always optional.
-If you don't have access to props, check out this great article that gives you some great alternatives with items you probably have around your home.
+For comfort, you may want to use a yoga mat and other props like blocks or a blanket, which are always optional.
+If you don't have access to props, check out this article for some great alternatives you may already have at home!

 Here are a few suggested beginner classes as well: